 You learn a lot of things in Uni.
 You learn how many rats and snakes you've been playing with all the time.
 You'd learn good things about people you always hated.
 You'll learn that making judgments based on looks will land you in the mud.
 You'll learn to not judge anyone.
 You'll learn how to be social and what are the benefits of being social.
 My Experience, I once got an A in my paper.
 My friend got B+, he got jealous, snatched the paper from my hand, went to the prof and complained that mine is no better than his.
 Prof. got convinced after his 10 minutes of arguing but instead of raising his grades, he lowered mine.
 Now I got a B+.
 Not everyone who says Hi to you in Uni. is your friend.

 You don't depend much on your parents etc. You can make more mistakes, learn from your mistakes.
 You can make career mistakes which I think is really important because only after spending some time doing what you hate is when you'll realize what you love and once you know what you love, you're on the right path.

-You can learn a lot from getting higher education from universities but the question is, do you want to get higher education or do you want to get a skill?
+You can learn a lot from getting higher education from universities but the question is, do you want to get higher education, or do you want to get skills?
 Would you be willing to sacrifice your life away believing in the article you read online or do you want to read yourself first and want to see what you want to do?
 Do you want to keep on studying until you die or do you want to settle?
 Can you learn to make good choices?
-What if someone teaches you how to make good choices but you are not someone and your life is your life and instead of following your heart you trusted the someone but your heart was right and now the good choices that you learned to make might tear your life apart because these are not your original choices.
+What if someone teaches you how to make good choices but you are not someone and your life is your life and instead of following your heart you trusted someone but your heart was right and now the good choices that you learned to make might tear your life apart because those were not your original choices.